jennaluz/BlogBase/README.md

         5. On the left-hand side of the page, select "BlogBase"
         6. On the top of the page, select "Import"
         7. Select "Browse" and find the `BlogBase/database/BlogBase.sql` file on your computer
-        8. Once you've selected the BlogBase.sql file, click import.
+        8. Once you've selected the BlogBase.sql file, click import

 You should now be able to access BlogBase by navigating to `localhost/blogbase/content/` in your browser!